by Nancy Armitage

 Christmas Tea Menu in Paris (Paris Ritz)

-Through investigation, I have found that Mrs. Arabella Huntington was in Paris at Christmas in 1901 (she came home to NYC on the “Oceanic” in February 1901/ she was also in Paris in 1903 during Christmas & New Year’s holidays.)
+Through investigation, I have found that Mrs. Arabella Huntington was in Paris at Christmas in 1901 (she came home to NYC on the “Oceanic” in February 1901).
+Mrs. Huntington was also in Paris in 1903 during Christmas & New Year’s holidays.
 In 1901, she was traveling with her son, Archer Huntington & his first wife, Mrs. Helen Huntington.
 So they were in Paris during the Christmas & New Year’s celebrations & holidays.
 Mrs. Huntington could have hosted a “Christmas Tea” at the Ritz Paris, where she was lodging or attended a tea at the Paris Ritz.
 The Ritz Paris was/is famous for their afternoon tea especially elegant during the holidays.

-Christmas Tea Menu in Paris (Paris & French Theme) (Paris) French Afternoon Tea called “The de Noel”. in the early 1900’s, Mrs. Huntington stayed at the Paris Ritz & the Hotel Bristol.
-By 1907, Mrs. Arabella D. Huntington she had purchased her 1st large Paris mansion in Paris on 2, Rue de la Elysee & 24 Rue de la Gabriel , then another Paris mansion at 20,4ue de lubeck in Paris.
-Often, she was staying in Paris for long periods of time, including Christmas.
+Christmas Tea Menu in Paris (Paris & French Theme) (Paris) French Afternoon Tea called “The de Noel”.
+In the early 1900’s, Mrs. Arabella Huntington stayed at the Paris Ritz & the Hotel Bristol.
+By 1907, Mrs. Arabella D. Huntington she had purchased her 1st large Paris mansion in Paris on 2, Rue de la Elysee & 24 Rue de la Gabriel , then she purchased another Paris mansion at 20,4ue de Lubeck in Paris.
+Often, she was staying in Paris for long periods of time, including Christmas of 1903.
 As long as her son, Archer Huntington was with her during the holidays she was happy.

 Parisian Tea Blend: (Paris)

-Parisian Hot Chocolate (thick & delicious) often served in petit demitasse cups with small saucers because it is so rich
+Parisian Hot Chocolate (dark, thick, & delicious) often served in petit demitasse cups with small saucers because it is so rich

 Spiced Tea (Lavender or Lemon Verbena called “Tisanes”)